 What is Cloud Computing?

-Cloud computing, in short, “Cloud storage”, is a new technology for storing the data over the internet.
-It’s a hybrid technology of computing various services like servers, software, networking, storage, databases, analytics and many more over the internet.
+Cloud computing, in short, “Cloud storage”, is a new technology for storing data over the internet.
+It’s a hybrid technology of computing various services like servers, software, networking, storage, databases, analytics, and many more over the internet.